GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/5_working_with_job_scheduler.md

 ??? question  "Exercise 5.5 😬"

->* Now it's your turn to compile a slurm submission script for the RNA-seq workflow. 😊
+    *  Now it's your turn to compile a slurm submission script for the RNA-seq workflow. 😊

-{% endcapture %}

-{% include exercise.html title="e5dot5" content=e5dot5%}

 ---